google/project-OCEAN/README.md

 ## OCEAN External Faculty Program

-If you want to particpate in prioritizing the datasets we capture for research and collaborate with researchers on this effort then apply to the [OCEAN Vermont Exernal Faculty Program](https://github.com/Vermont-OCEAN) to join the research group.
+If you want to particpate in prioritizing the datasets we capture for research and collaborate with researchers on this effort there will be a process to apply to join the group.
+More details will be posted when we have them.
+For insights into the group checkout [OCEAN Vermont Exernal Faculty Program](https://github.com/Vermont-OCEAN).

 ## Contributing
 We welcome outside contributions to the project especially considering we are studying open source communities.
 Junior and senior contributors are all welcome.
 We have a list of Issues that provide ideas on where to start.
 Feel free to send in PRs if you have something to change or add.
 Checkout the [Contributing](https://github.com/google/project-OCEAN/blob/master/CONTRIBUTING.md) page for more information on how to participate.